 DP World has a zero-tolerance approach to all forms of corruption.
-The Company has a Fraud Policy and has introduced a comprehensive Fraud Management framework, which includes a dedicated Fraud Risk Services (FRS) team and a Fraud Advisory Panel with members from executive management.
+The Company has a Fraud Policy and has a comprehensive Fraud Management framework, which includes a dedicated Fraud Risk Services (FRS) team and a Fraud Advisory Panel with members from executive management.
 The Panel has been set up to advise FRS in fulfilling its duties in handling and reporting fraud incidents that may cause loss to DP World.
 Fraud Risk Assessments are conducted across various business units and functions across the Group to identify potential fraud risk scenarios in core business processes and to monitor the internal controls in place to mitigate such risks.

 DP World is committed to educating and training its employees (including part-time employees and contractors) in multiple ways.
-These include face-to-face seminars in local languages conducted by specialists in the FRS team, by Fraud Risk Champions making presentations either in person or virtually at the local level, and through online interactive training modules, available in different languages.
+These include face-to-face seminars in local languages conducted in any part of our business.
+The Board has approved a Modern by specialists in the FRS team, by Fraud Risk Champions making presentations either in person or virtually at the local level, and through online interactive training modules, available in different languages.
 These training sessions are conducted annually and as required on an ad hoc basis.

-In 2021, DP World continued to enhance its capability to tackle fraud through the appointment and training of additional Fraud Risk Champions in many business units across multiple regions.
+In 2022, DP World continued to enhance its capability to tackle fraud through the appointment and training of additional Fraud Risk Champions in many business units across multiple regions.
 DP World will continue its efforts to emphasise its zero-tolerance approach to all forms of corruption and to encourage a collective willingness to report incidents without fear of retribution.